chinamike65/hugo-tuolesi/content/book4/book4en.md

 This means that if someone gives three hundred jars of food and drink to sentient beings three times a day, the merit is of course very, very great, but no, the merit of cultivating loving-kindness in an instant.

-Cultivating kindness and love can also gain people's blessings, such as God's protection, comfort and joy, avoiding the poison of swords and soldiers, doing things without hard work, you can achieve success through hard work, and reincarnating Brahma in future generations.
+Cultivating kindness and love can also gain people's merit, such as God's protection, comfort and joy, avoiding the poison of swords and soldiers, doing things without hard work, you can achieve success through hard work, and reincarnating Brahma in future generations.

 Even if you don't have this life, you can get liberated, and you will get the benefits of the eight great virtues of loving kindness.